This amazing homemade Yellow Cake is the latest of our “velvet cakes” which are named for their velvety soft texture.

 This moist yellow cake pairs perfectly with all sorts of fillings and frostings.

-Today, we chose an easy and delicious chocolate cream cheese frosting, but our chocolate buttercream and classic vanilla buttercream recipes as well as fruit fillings or sweetened whipped cream fillings are all great choices.
+Today, we chose an easy and delicious chocolate cream cheese frosting, but our chocolate buttercream and classic vanilla buttercream recipes as well as pineapple and cream filling, lemon curd filling, or sweetened whipped cream filling are all great choices.

 We LOVE cream cheese frostings and have used them as a filling or frosting for many of our cakes.
 This chocolate version couldn't be easier to make!
 You'll find the full recipe further down in this post but here is a quick look at our steps.